 Add flour about a cup at a time.
-At about 5-6 cups, you will need to start kneeding the last cup or two in with your hands. continue to kneed for about 5 minutes.
-Dough should be able to be formed into a smooth ball.
+At about 5 cups, you will need to start kneading the last cup or two in with your hands and evaluate whether or not you even need the last 2 cups. . continue to knead for about 5 minutes.
+The dough should be able to be formed into a smooth ball.
 Let sit in a warm place to rise for one hour.

 After dough has risen, roll out into a long strip that is about 5 inches high all the way down the counter.
 Smoother with melted butter.

-Combine brown sugar, sugar and cinnamony goodness into medium bowl.
+Combine brown sugar and cinnamon-y goodness into a medium bowl.

 Spray baking pan/pans with non-stick baking spray.
 Place rolls on their sides into two 9X13 baking pans or one half sheet pan.
 Leave space in between each roll as they will double in size again.

 Spray plastic wrap with non-stick spray and cover cinnamon rolls.
 Place in fridge overnight to rise slowly.
-Or, you can let them rise in a warm place for about an hour.
+Or, you can let them rise in a warm place for about an hour – until doubled in size.